Introduction

 The Multikey can be embedded in DID documents as a verificationMethod, referenced from Verifiable Credential proofs, and resolved during verification.

-A practical implementation note: the same secp256k1 private-key bytes can drive both BIP-340 Schnorr signing and traditional secp256k1 ECDSA — the curve is the same, and the Multikey form (33-byte compressed) round-trips across both schemes.
-There's a subtlety worth knowing about, though: BIP-340 normalizes its keys to even y-parity, so if a key derives a public point with odd y, the BIP-340 algorithm internally negates the scalar to produce the canonical even-y form.
-Libraries like @did-btcr2/cryptosuite handle that transparently and expose both signers, which is useful when interoperating with systems that haven't adopted Schnorr yet.
+A practical implementation note: the same secp256k1 private-key bytes can drive both BIP-340 Schnorr signing and traditional secp256k1 ECDSA: the curve is the same, and the Multikey form (33-byte compressed) round-trips across both schemes.
+There's a subtlety worth knowing about, though: BIP-340 normalizes its keys to even y-parity, so if a key derives a public point with odd y, the BIP-340 signing primitive itself negates the secret scalar to produce the canonical even-y form, so callers never do it manually (the reference code calls the @noble/curves Schnorr implementation, which handles this).
+In the reference implementation the dual-scheme signing lives in @did-btcr2/keypair, whose Signer accepts an ecdsa, bip340, or bip341 scheme, while @did-btcr2/cryptosuite wraps a key as a SchnorrMultikey that produces BIP-340 Schnorr signatures only.
+The shared curve underneath is what makes interoperating with systems that haven't adopted Schnorr practical.

 Verification Flow

-1. Extract the proof from the document
+- Extract the proof from the document

-4. Reconstruct the canonical document and the canonical proof configuration via JCS
+capabilityURN points at a root capability whosecontrollershould authorize thisverificationMethodfor the declaredcapabilityAction - Reconstruct the canonical document and the canonical proof configuration via JCS

-5. Apply the same hash construction as signing (SHA-256 each, concatenate, SHA-256 the concatenation)
+- Apply the same hash construction as signing (SHA-256 each, concatenate, SHA-256 the concatenation)

-6. Verify the 64-byte BIP-340 Schnorr signature in proofValue against the resolved public key over that 32-byte hash
+proofValueagainst the resolved public key over that 32-byte hash

 If any step fails, the proof is invalid.
-The verification is fully deterministic — any implementation that follows the spec will reach the same conclusion.
+The verification is fully deterministic: any implementation that follows the spec will reach the same conclusion.

 Standardization Status